 Colorado is well known for its beautiful scenery, iconic mountain towns and outdoor activities.
-The University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences (CU SSPPS) is proud to partner with Colorado Area Health Education Center (AHEC) to provide student placements and housing for pharmacy experiences state-wide.
+The University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences is proud to partner with Colorado Area Health Education Center (AHEC) to provide student placements and housing for pharmacy experiences state-wide.

 Health-system, ambulatory care, and community experiences are offered for students in areas including, but not limited to Steamboat Springs, Montrose, Cedaredge, Durango, Brush, Vail, Grand Junction, Pueblo, Alamosa, Fort Collins, Aspen, Nucla, and Telluride.
 Colorado has so much to offer – our program encourages you to get out and practice throughout our beautiful state!